ashleyirispuppy143/poke/llm-contribution-policy.md

 #### The 75% Standard Limit
 For the vast majority of contributions, you **MAY** use generative AI to author up to **75%** of the submitted code.
 The remaining 25% (or more) must consist of contributor-authored logic, structural design, manual refactoring, or integration wiring to make certain the code fits organically into the project architecture.

-* **Where this applies:**
+**Applicable Scenarios for the 75% Limit:**
 * Core feature development and business logic implementation.
 * Bug fixes, patch creations, and issue resolutions.
 * API integrations, endpoint creations, and data fetching pipelines.
 * Complex algorithmic problem-solving and mathematical models.
 * UI/UX component building and front-end styling.

 #### The 90% Exception Limit
 You **MAY** use generative AI to author up to **90%** of the code *only* for highly specific, routine, or strictly structured scenarios where manual typing is primarily drudgery.
 Utilizing this higher threshold generally requires prior discussion with project maintainers before submission.

-* **Where this applies:**
+**Applicable Scenarios for the 90% Limit:**
 * Generating massive boilerplate files or initial project structural foundations.
 * Creating large and repetitive data arrays (e.g., configuration maps, dictionaries, localized language strings).
 * Automated repository-wide refactoring (e.g., bulk-renaming, structural updates across hundreds of files).
 * Porting libraries from one language or syntax to another.
 * Autogenerating API clients or SDK wrappers directly from schemas.

 ### Other Permitted Usages
 The Poke Project explicitly allows and encourages the use of AI tools for the following workflow enhancements: